Internship Resource Guide

-The Nashville Area Chamber has created a guide to help companies, educational institutions and students navigate the internship process.
-This comprehensive guide will aid in developing a new, or improving an existing, intern program of any size, assisting educational institutions in preparing and finding opportunities for their students and providing students with guidelines to prepare them for an internship.
-This resource includes samples to use in your own company, such as internship descriptions, surveys, intern handbooks and much more for educational institutions and students.
+The Nashville Area Chamber has created a guide to help businesses, educational institutions, and students navigate the internship process.
+This comprehensive guide will aid in developing a new, or improving an existing intern program of any size.

-Internship programs typically involve multiple participants.
-These include the student population, the employers and the educational organization.
-For each participant, there are considerations as to what an effective program entails.
+Internship programs involve multiple participants–students, employers, and educational institutions.
+For each participant, it is important to consider what an effective program entails.
 See below for commonly asked questions about the internship process.

 FAQ for Students